-Some backlinks are gained naturally (without your intervening), but other ways to get backlinks (besides creating awesome content that people want to link to and share) are through public relationships tactics, guest blogging, and engaging with other relevant articles in your industry.
+Some backlinks are gained naturally (without you intervening), but other ways to get backlinks (besides creating awesome content that people want to link to and share) are through public

 Create Quality Content

-You can create some of your own quality backlinks through public relations tactics such as sending quality and relevant press releases to online publications and news sites.
+You can gain backlinks through sending useful quotes and press releases to online publications and news sites.
 The news site or source where your press release is published will then have a backlink back to your website.

-Guests posts are valuable, but more difficult to land.
+Guests posts are valuable but more difficult to land.
 When you guest blog, you submit quality content or a proposal to another relevant website’s editor in the hopes they will publish your piece (with your backlinks in it).
-It’s best to target sites that rank highly in Google and have a strong domain authority.
-Explain why your company has expertise, share samples of your writing, and ensure that you’re pitching an idea that will appeal to that website’s readership.
+Explain why your company has the expertise, share samples of your writing, and ensure that you’re pitching an idea that will appeal to that website’s readership.

-Commenting and engaging with forums, blogs, articles, and directories in your industry can help you earn backlinks (think LinkedIn groups, Reddit, etc).
+Commenting and engaging with forums, blogs, articles, and directories in your industry can help you earn backlinks (think LinkedIn groups, Reddit, and so on).
 When commenting be sure to provide information that is insightful, and link back to your site using a relevant source – otherwise these links can be seen as spammy.